ML-Bioinfo-CEITEC/ENNGene/README.md

 `No. of training epochs` An epoch is one complete pass through the training data.
 There can be an arbitrary number of training epochs.

 `Apply early stopping` A regularization technique to avoid overfitting when training for too many epochs.
-The model will stop training if the monitored metric (accuracy) does not improve for more than 0.1 (min_delta) during 10 training epochs (patience).
+The model will stop training if the validation loss does not decrease for more than 0.01 (min_delta) during 10 training epochs (patience).

 `Optimizer` Select an optimizer.
 Available options:
  * Stochastic Gradient Descent ([SGD](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/SGD)) -